Tito Alonso: Career

 In 1947 he appeared in A sangre fría.
-Alonso worked consistently in Argentine film throughout the 1950s, 60s and 1970s appearing in the 1964 popular film Aconcagua amongst many others.
+Alonso worked consistently in Argentine films throughout the 1950s, 60s and 1970s, appearing in the 1964 popular film Aconcagua amongst many others.

 Alonso also appeared in the 1974 film Agentes Secretos Contra Guante Verde.

 He made a number of appearances on TV in Argentina in the late 1960s and 1970s until his premature death in 1979 aged 53.